TechyCloud/terraform-iam-users/README.md

 > terraform apply

 **!!
-Now, You have successfully create the IAM user with Admin & ReadOnly privileges with terraform !!**
+Now, You have successfully create the IAM user with ReadOnly privileges with terraform !!**

 ###### Thanks for using this Block.